oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

     public string GetHeadLine()
     {
-        return Content.GetHeadLine();
+        return Content.HeadLine;
     }
 }

 {% endhighlight %}

-This code smells a bit but hopefully Object Calisthenics will solve the problem with some of the next rules.
 Going back to the problem now we can fix it:

 {% highlight c# %}
 post.GetHeadLine()